opentaps/open-climate-investing/README.md

 - `python get_stocks.py -t ALB` to load a single stock with ticker `ALB`
 - `python get_stocks.py -s ALB` shows whether there is data stored for the ticker `ALB`

-Running the regression, the `get_regressions.py` script will save the output in the `stock_stats` table and can used the following ways:
+Running the regression, the `get_regressions.py` script will save the output in the `stock_stats` table.

-All instances support an additional `-s YYY-MM-DD` to specify the start date, by default it will start at the earliest common date from the stocks and risk factors; and `-i N` for the regression interval in months (defaults to 60 months).
+All instances support optional parameters:
+- `-s YYY-MM-DD` to specify an optional start date, by default it will start at the earliest common date from the stocks and risk factors
+- `-e YYY-MM-DD` to specify an optional end date, by default it will end at the latest common date from the stocks and risk factors
+- `-i N` for the regression interval in months (defaults to 60 months).

+- `python get_regressions.py` for running all the stocks in the database
 - `python get_regressions.py -f some_ticker_file.csv` for using a csv source file
-- `python get_regressions.py -n ALB` to run and output a regression for a given stock but not store it
 - `python get_regressions.py -t ALB` to run and store the regression for a given stock
-- `python get_regressions.py -l ALB -d YYYY-MM-DD` to list the results stored in the DB after the given start date
+- `python get_regressions.py -l ALB` to list the results stored in the DB for a given stock
-- `python get_regressions.py -s ALB -d YYYY-MM-DD -e YYYY-MM-DD` to show a given result stored in the DB for the given start and end date

-To run a batch of regressions on a ticker (or list of tickers) give the start date and end date of the first regression run window and it will run for every window incremented by one month at each step (until the model no longer runs due to insufficient data).
-For example:
-- `python get_regressions.py -b -f some_ticker_file.csv` will run for all the tickers defined in `some_ticker_file.csv`
-- `python get_regressions.py -b --from_db` will run for all the tickers defined in the database `stock` table.

 ### Viewing the Results